RobbenRoll/emgfit/docs/source/concepts.rst

 Creating simulated spectra
 --------------------------
-The functions in the :mod:`emgfit.sample` module allow the fast creation of synthetic spectrum data by extending inverse transform sampling with `Scipy's` :class:`~scipy.stats._continuous_distns.exponnorm` class to hyper-EMG distributions.
-This can serve as a valuable tool for Monte Carlo studies with count data.
+The functions in the :mod:`emgfit.sample` module allow the fast creation of synthetic spectrum data by extending random variate sampling with `Scipy's` :class:`~scipy.stats._continuous_distns.exponnorm` class to hyper-EMG distributions.
+The functions in this module can serve as a valuable tool for Monte Carlo studies with count data.

 Blind analysis